UPDATE 8-Soccer-La Liga top scorers

 SEOUL, April 10 Han Kwang Song became the first North Korean player to score in Italy's Serie A when the 18-year-old netted for Cagliari on Sunday.

-Jan 10 (Infostrada Sports) - Top scorers of the La Liga on Sunday 15 Neymar (Barcelona) Luis Suarez (Barcelona) 14 Karim Benzema (Real Madrid) Cristiano Ronaldo (Real Madrid) 12 Lucas (Deportivo Coruna) Gareth Bale (Real Madrid) Imanol Agirretxe (Real Sociedad) 11 Aritz Aduriz (Athletic Club) 10 Antoine Griezmann (Atletico Madrid) Borja Baston (Eibar) 9 Lionel Messi (Barcelona) Javi Guerra (Rayo Vallecano) Kevin Gameiro (Sevilla) 8 Iago Aspas (Celta Vigo) Nolito (Celta Vigo) Ruben Castro (Real Betis) Alcacer (Valencia) Cedric Bakambu (Villarreal) 7 Charles (Malaga) 6 Inaki Williams (Athletic Club) Antonio Sanabria (Sporting Gijon) 5 Fabian Orellana (Celta Vigo) Deyverson (Levante) Jozabed (Rayo Vallecano) Felipe Caicedo (Espanyol) Daniel Parejo (Valencia)
+Jan 24 (Infostrada Sports) - Top scorers of the La Liga on Sunday 18 Luis Suarez (Barcelona) 17 Karim Benzema (Real Madrid) 16 Neymar (Barcelona) Cristiano Ronaldo (Real Madrid) 14 Borja Baston (Eibar) 13 Aritz Aduriz (Athletic Club) Lucas (Deportivo Coruna) Gareth Bale (Real Madrid) 12 Antoine Griezmann (Atletico Madrid) Imanol Agirretxe (Real Sociedad) 11 Lionel Messi (Barcelona) Kevin Gameiro (Sevilla) 9 Iago Aspas (Celta Vigo) Javi Guerra (Rayo Vallecano) Antonio Sanabria (Sporting Gijon) Alcacer (Valencia) 8 Nolito (Celta Vigo) Charles (Malaga) Ruben Castro (Real Betis) Cedric Bakambu (Villarreal) 7 Jozabed (Rayo Vallecano)

 SEOUL, April 10 Han Kwang Song became the first North Korean player to score in Italy's Serie A when the 18-year-old netted for Cagliari on Sunday.